saezlab/CARNIVAL/README.md

 The results from the optimisation i.e. the optimised network description and figures will be saved in the result folder.
 In case multiple solutions were found, individual model structures and nodes activities will be written to the file "interactions_(i)_ model(j).tsv" and "nodesActivity_(i)_ model(j).txt", respectively, where (i) refers to the experimental condition and (j) refers to the numbering of solutions.

 The aggregation of the results from multiple solutions (as well as from a single solution) are exported as into the file "weightedModel_(i).txt" and "nodeAttributes_(i).txt" for network structure and nodes' attributes, respectively.
-The exported DOT figure combines the results from multiple (and single) solutions can be open with e.g. GraphViz[https://graphviz.gitlab.io/download/] and the results are also stored as an RData file for further analyses together with a log file.
+The exported DOT figure combines the results from multiple (and single) solutions can be open with e.g. [GraphViz](https://graphviz.gitlab.io/download) (an executable package on Mac OS is also available [here](https://download.cnet.com/Graphviz/3000-2054_4-50791.html) and the results are also stored as an RData file for further analyses together with a log file.

 ## Authors